Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 A global family that in the Afrotropical region comprises 84 genera and includes 612 species, around 15% of the global species total.
 Afrotropical species are included within seven subgenera, which are further split into tribes.
 The majority of Afrotropical species are included within the subfamily Hesperiinae, although the phylogeny within this subgenus has yet to be clarified with certainty.

-Genera information for the Family Hesperiidae (with additional Semuliki records from the Forbes (2018) publication) have been taken principally from Larsen's unpublished document on the Hesperiidae Family and from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.
+Genera information for the Family Hesperiidae (with additional Semuliki records from the Forbes (2018) publication) have been taken principally from Larsen's unpublished document on the Hesperiidae Family.
+Further records have been taken from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.

 Subfamily Coeliadinae